Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Decomposing Identification Gains and IV Identification Power

 \item [(iv)]$C_4(x)$: \textbf{Remaining SV Bound Width}.
-The last component is due to the unobservable error terms, and relates to the remaining SV bound width that cannot be further reduced by the observable data under the SV modeling assumptions.
+The last component relates to the remaining SV bounds that cannot be further reduced by the observable data under the SV modeling assumptions.
 This component can be thought of as the signal-to-noise ratio of the error terms.
 By construction, we have $C_4(x)=\omega^{SV}(x)$. \end{itemize} It is easy to see that $C_1(x)+C_2(x)+C_3(x)+C_4(x)=\omega^M(x)=1$.
 If $\nu_2(X,Z)|X$ is degenerate and the IVs have no explanatory power for the treatment, then $C_1(x)=C_2(x)=C_3(x)=0$ and the SV bounds reduce to Manski bounds.
-It is worth to note that although we do not decompose the identification gains based on the sign and the degree of endogeneity, the magnitude of all the four components varies with them.
-According to Proposition \ref{sv2}, the sign and the endogeneity degree affects $\overline{\omega}(x)$, which enters all four components either directly or indirectly due that the summation of the four components is a fixed value one.
 In addition, $C_1(x)$ to $C_4(x)$ can always be identified and estimated from the data.
-In practice, once the model has been estimated (parametrically or non-parametrically), the estimates can be used to construct the decomposition.
-Detailed numerical illustrations and simulations of the decomposition are presented in Sections \ref{sectionNA} and \ref{sectionER}.
+In practice, once the model has been estimated (parametrically or non-parametrically), the estimates can be used to construct the decomposition. \begin{remark} If we consider the identification gains of the sharp bounds in \citet{mourifie2015sharp} relative to the benchmark Manski bounds, the decomposition above still holds with changes in expressions of $C_3(x)$ and $C_4(x)$.
+This is because that the improvement of \citet{mourifie2015sharp} bounds to the SV bounds is due to variation of covariates. \end{remark} \begin{remark} It is worth to note that although we do not decompose the identification gains based on the direction and the degree of endogeneity, the magnitude of all the four components varies with them.
+According to Proposition \ref{sv2}, the endogeneity affects $\overline{\omega}(x)$, which enters all four components either directly or indirectly due that the summation of the four components is a fixed value one. \end{remark}

-\section{IV Identification Power (IIP)}
+\subsection{IV Identification Power (IIP)}